 Simple Analogy

-Think of cleat wiring like holding a rope along a wall using small clips.
-The clips keep the rope straight and prevent it from falling.
+Think of cleat wiring like securing a garden hose to a wall using a series of clips.
+The clips do not carry water—they simply hold the hose in place, keep it straight, and prevent it from falling or bending.

 4. Types / Classification of Cleat Wiring